caffeinated-pixels/25-5-clock/README.md

 ## To-do

 - look into replacing `setInterval()` with Accurate_Interval.js by Squuege
-- get it to pass timer test #10
-- add in alarm sound
 - display colour changes based on time left (eg <=60 secs)
 - play icon that turns into a pause icon
 - make it pretty